Vin969/mecha_02-Term-Project/README.md

 For the Linear Actuator, since its motion is time-based (not encoder-based), the main functionality we tested was its ability to push the bullet into the flywheel, and the time it would take to push the bullet in without shooting.

-Once these functions were all tested, we then implemented the scheduler and placed all the tasks in.
+Once these functions were all tested separately, we then implemented the scheduler and placed all the tasks in.
 After some troubleshooting, we then performed 6 runs of the program to test the reliability of the system.
-2 runs where the target is to the left of the sensor, 2 runs directly in front of the center, and 2 runs to the right of the sensor.
+2 runs where the target was to the left of the sensor, 2 runs directly in front of the center, and 2 runs to the right of the sensor.
 Out of the 6 runs, the turret was successfully able to shoot the target 5 times.
 For the failed attempt, the turret rotated in the opposite direction and shot; meaning that there was something wrong with the sensor reading.

 Even though the test runs were a success in our eyes, during the actual duels, our turret did not perform well.
 Out of the 6 total runs we did for the duels, we were only able to shoot the target once.
 During these failed attempts, the system did one or more of the following: Aimed at the target but didn't shoot, turned in the wrong direction, and/or the flywheel changed the trajectory of the bullet.
 These issues will be discussed in detail in the following section.